U.S. Route 191 in Arizona

+Until 1981, the route taken by US 191 between I-40 in Chambers and the Utah state line was designated as SR 63.
+The route from SR 80 in Douglas to I-40 in Sanders was originally designated as part of US 666.
+US 666 was often associated with the biblical devil, due to the number 666 occasionally being considered the "number of the beast."
+The highway number caused discomfort with the general public and led to the constant sign theft of US 666 markers along the highway, prompting the redesignation of US 666 as a section of US 191 in 1992.

 Route description

+With a total length of 516.50 mi, the section of U.S. Route 191 (US 191) through Arizona has the longest distance of any numbered highway within the state.
+US 191 almost traverses the entire length of Arizona, but just short of the Mexican border at SR 80 near Douglas.
+However, the route is connected to the border via SR 80 and US 191 Business (which has no direct connection to US 191 proper).
+Large sections of the serpentine route taken by US 191 are indirect and include switchbacks in the mountainous regions near Alpine.
+Part of US 191 is designated as the Coronado Trail Scenic Byway, between Clifton and Springerville.

 Douglas to Safford

 The national southern terminus of US 191 is located at an intersection with SR 80 west of Douglas, in Cochise County.
 It heads north from this junction, past Bisbee Douglas International Airport and then through the unincorporated communities of McNeal and Elfrida before passing by Sunizona and the western terminus of SR 181, which provides access to Chiricahua National Monument.
 The road curves west and heads toward Sunsites, where it turns to the northwest and passes by the community of Cochise with a bridge over the Union Pacific Railroad.
 Continuing northwest, US 191 meets Interstate 10 at Exit 331, a trumpet interchange, and has a concurrency with I-10 for about 21 mi.
-Heading northeast, I-10/US 191 passes around Willcox, with three exits serving the town: Exit 336, which is the southwestern end of the Willcox I-10 Business Loop; Exit 340, which is the northern terminus of SR 186; and Exit 344, which serves as the northern end of the Business Loop.
+Heading northeast, I-10/US 191 passes around Willcox, with three exits serving the town: Exit 336, which is the southwestern end of the Willcox I-10 Business Loop; Exit 340, which is the northern terminus of SR 186; and Exit 344, which serves as the north end of the Business Loop.